-Who benefits from the blue economy?
+Who benefits from the ocean economy?

-The blue economy benefits society in many ways by using natural resources to create a sustainable way of life through our oceans.
-The blue economy not only provides economic growth to society, but it also provides the protection and development of more intangible resources such as reducing carbon footprints and protecting coastal regions that may often be affected by climate change through the over consumption of ocean resources such as seafood, fish and pipelines.
+The ocean economy benefits society in many ways by using natural resources to create a sustainable way of life through our oceans.
+The ocean economy not only provides economic growth to society, but it also provides the protection and development of more intangible resources such as reducing carbon footprints and protecting coastal regions that may often be affected by climate change through the over consumption of ocean resources such as seafood, fish and pipelines.

-What is the sustainable blue economy?
+What is the sustainable ocean economy?

-The sustainable blue economy is focused on protecting our oceans, and ensuring that oceans are healthy in order to maintain coastal regions that depend on them for economic growth and to sustain coastal populations.
+The sustainable ocean economy is focused on protecting our oceans, and ensuring that oceans are healthy in order to maintain coastal regions that depend on them for economic growth and to sustain coastal populations.
 A healthy ocean will benefit people and nature, in providing a healthier environment for future generations.

-What is the green and blue economy?
+What is the green and ocean economy?

 A green economy aims at reducing environmental risks that increase the effects of climate change.
 A green economy reduces carbon emissions, is resource efficient and is socially inclusive.
 A green economy promotes a more efficient use of energy, such as the greater use of renewable resources like wind and solar, as well as greener manufacturing that is resource efficient and excludes the use of toxic chemicals, thereby reducing the overall carbon footprint of consuming everyday products.

-What comes under the blue economy?
+What comes under the ocean economy?

 - Reducing the amount of plastic waste in consumer packaged goods;